trainingl/Stepwise-Knowledge-Base/notes/STGResearch/README.md

    [3] 2024_IJCAI_Spatial-Temporal-Decoupled Masked Pre-training for Spatiotemporal Forecasting

+   [4] 2024_CIKM_Revealing the Power of Masked Autoencoders in Traffic Forecasting

-   [4] 2025_AAAI_STD-PLM: Understanding Both Spatial and Temporal Properties of Spatial-Temporal Data with PLM
+   [5] 2025_AAAI_STD-PLM: Understanding Both Spatial and Temporal Properties of Spatial-Temporal Data with PLM

-   [5] 2024_MDM_Spatial-Temporal Large Language Model for Traffic Prediction
+   [6] 2024_MDM_Spatial-Temporal Large Language Model for Traffic Prediction

-   [6] 2025_TKDE_ST-LLM+: Graph Enhanced Spatio-Temporal Large Language Models for Traffic Prediction
+   [7] 2025_TKDE_ST-LLM+: Graph Enhanced Spatio-Temporal Large Language Models for Traffic Prediction

-   [7] 2023_AAAI_Spatio-Temporal Self-Supervised Learning for Traffic Flow Prediction
+   [8] 2023_AAAI_Spatio-Temporal Self-Supervised Learning for Traffic Flow Prediction

-   [8] 2025_NIPS_How Different from the Past?
+   [9] 2025_NIPS_How Different from the Past?
 Spatio-Temporal Time Series Forecasting with Self-Supervised Deviation Learning

-   [9] 2024_ICLR_TESTAM: A Time-Enhanced Spatio-Temporal Attention Model with Mixture of Experts
+   [10] 2024_ICLR_TESTAM: A Time-Enhanced Spatio-Temporal Attention Model with Mixture of Experts

-   [10] 2024_Navigating Spatio-Temporal Heterogeneity: A Graph Transformer Approach for Traffic Forecasting